masneyb/cavedbmanager/README.md

 * Install the [postgis-data-importer](https://github.com/masneyb/postgis-data-importer)
   project to support setting up your GIS layers in a PostgreSQL database.
-  * If you are planning to generate the sample bulletin, see the note about the GIS data in the Sample Bulletin section below before you run the `make` command.
+  * If you are planning to generate the sample bulletin, see the note about the GIS data in the How to generate the Sample Bulletin section below before you run the `make` command.
 * Install package dependencies:
   * `sudo apt-get install -y mysql-client mysql-server python-mysqldb python-django python-imaging python-dateutil python-gdal htmldoc texlive texlive-latex-extra python2.7 apache2 libapache2-mod-python python-boto libxml2-utils xsltproc zip mapserver-bin ttf-freefont make`
   * Install the xgrep package from the Ubuntu repository.
 It is not available in Debian Jessie.